Penderrin-Projects/soh-tracker/CodeOfContribution.md

 1. always pull first `!`
 2. create a branch using the pattern `hotfix/[short description]`
-    - all changes will be commited to the new branch
+    - each hotfix gets its own branch
 3. if possible, check your changes locally before committing
-4. change the changelog file
+4. change the changelog file `src/CHANGELOG.MD`
     - increase sub-version-number (e.g. `1.2.9` -> `1.2.10`)
     - add a caption named hotfix `### HOTFIX`
     - describe your changes in bullet points